 New Theme to Still at Large by The Creeping Things

-The 2015 video Still at Large was a film essay about Holy Island, northern England, presented by architecture writer Nicholas Still and directed by Paul Rooney.
-The film was hacked in 2018 by The Creeping Things (aka Lola de Witt-Still of Berwick-upon-Tweed and Berlin), who re-edited her own version with a new musical soundtrack, New Theme to Still at Large, imposed on top of it.
-Over de Witt-Still’s relentless motorik beat and analogue synths, the female voice on the new soundtrack (which de Witt-Still claims is a ‘found’ vocal recording) speaks of a disturbing male figure on the run from an unspoken crime, who is, in turn, on the hunt for something or someone.
+Still at Large was a film essay about Holy Island, northern England, presented by architecture writer Nicholas Still and directed by Paul Rooney.
+The online film was ‘hacked’ by The Creeping Things (aka Lola de Witte-Still of Berwick-upon-Tweed and Berlin), who re-edited her own version with a new musical soundtrack, New Theme to Still at Large, imposed on top of it.
+Over de Witte-Still’s relentless motorik beat and analogue synths, the female voice on the new soundtrack (which de Witte-Still claims is a ‘found’ vocal recording) speaks of a disturbing male figure on the run from an unspoken crime, who is, in turn, on a hunt for something or someone.
 Is he aiming his threatening intent towards Nicholas Still himself?
-Thanks to Lola de Witt-Still, Richard Stephenson Winter and Melanie Dagg.
+Thanks to Lola de Witte-Still, Richard Stephenson Winter and Melanie Dagg.
 Commissioned by Berwick Visual Arts for Berwick Film Media & Arts Festival.

-A stereo version of The Creeping Things’ New Theme to Still at Large is released as a single on Owd Scrat Records.
+A stereo version of The Creeping Things’ New Theme to Still at Large is released as a single on Owd Scrat Records in 2018

 FVU recommends (Film and Video Umbrella website).
 Summer 2020.